6 Ways To Get From Zagreb to Zadar (& Zadar To Zagreb)

 Zagreb To Zadar Via Plitvice Lakes

-The vast majority of travellers are now opting to drive from Zagreb to Zadar and make a stop in Plitvice Lakes National Park.
-Simply because it’s both a time and cost-efficient way of visiting Plitvice Lakes.
-Plitvice Lakes is Croatia’s most famous National Park and an absolute must-see site.
-This UNESCO listed National Park and its 16 interconnected lakes and falls are impressive.
-In addition, you can make a short stop at the charming watermill village of Rastoke which also along the route.
+Most travelers now opt to drive from Zagreb to Zadar and stop at Plitvice Lakes National Park simply because it’s both a time and cost-efficient way of visiting Plitvice Lakes and incorporating your transport across the country.
+It’s a real bang for your buck!
+Plitvice Lakes is Croatia’s most famous National Park and a must-see site.
+This UNESCO-listed National Park and its 16 interconnected lakes and falls are impressive.
+You can also make a short stop at the charming watermill village of Rastoke along the route.

-- Taxi from Zadar to Plitvice Lakes and then a taxi from Plitvice Lakes to Zagreb – This is an expensive option and that meter is always running.
-Many of the vehicles are old and run down making the private transfer a much better option.
+- Taxi from Zadar to Plitvice Lakes and then a cab from Plitvice Lakes to Zagreb – This is an expensive option, and that meter is always running.
+Many vehicles are old and run down, making private transfers much better.

 - Bus from Zagreb to Plitvice and then Bus from Plitvice to Zadar.
 This is the cheapest but most inconvenient option.

-Unfortunately, the only time and cost-effective option for a Zagreb to Zadar via Plitvice Lakes transfer is by using a private transfer service.
+Unfortunately, the only time- and cost-effective option for a Zagreb to Zadar via Plitvice Lakes transfer is using a private transfer service.
 All other options require public transport.
-If you would like a quote for a Zadar to Zagreb via Plitvice Lakes private transfer contact Octopus Transfers Croatia.
-Prices start at 2100 Kuna / 280 Euro for a car which seats up to 3 passengers.
+If you want a quote for a Zadar to Zagreb via Plitvice Lakes private transfer, contact Octopus Transfers Croatia.

-There are quite a number of interesting places you can make a stop and visit when traveling from Zagreb to Zadar especially if you have a bit of time up your sleeve.
+There are several interesting places you can make a stop and visit when traveling from Zagreb to Zadar, especially if you have a bit of time up your sleeve.
 Here are some ideas: